-Make all of those drinks, apps, and desserts the night before, and then just toss a side salad the day of while you hang out, make a big pan of paella, and chat with your family and friends in some of the last summer sun.
+Make all of those drinks, apps, and desserts the night before, and then just toss a side salad the day of while you hang out, make a big pan of paella (or a smaller one), and chat with your family and friends in some of the last summer sun.

 Paella Feast Menu

 Pick and choose your favorite accompaniments and your preferred method of cooking the main (on the grill or on the stovetop) and you’ll have a paella party to remember.
 It’s easy to scale back the apps for a smaller group.

 Catch those peaches while they’re still in season, particularly the white peaches, which are especially sugary, for this golden version of sangría.
 This pitcher cocktail is best after it’s had time to marinate in the refrigerator for at least four hours, if not longer.
 Get our Peach Sangría recipe.

 Related Reading: Expert Tips for Perfect Batch Drinks Every Time

 Here’s your traditional sangría, with brandy, orange liqueur, and all sorts of fruit, such as apples, oranges, and grapes.
 It all melds together perfectly when you make a batch the night prior to the party.
 Get our Ruby Sangría recipe.